 Maintenance of healthy relationships with family, kin and community is well known as important in supporting offenders to address their offending behaviour and return safely to the community.

 Children up to school-age can be accommodated full-time with their mothers or primary care-givers in the purpose-built minimum-security Jacaranda Cottages adjacent to Emu Plains Correctional Centre and at Parramatta Transitional Centre.
-Children of school age up to 12 years are able to be accommodated at weekends and during school holidays.
+Children of school age up to 12 years can be accommodated at weekends and during school holidays.

-Participation is determined by a rigorous assessment process.
-The Mothers and Children's Committee that includes representatives from DHS Community Services, SHINE For Kids and Justice Health assesses applications on the basis of the best interests of the child/ren.
+Participation is determined through an assessment process.
+The Mothers and Children's Committee which includes representatives from Custodial Corrections, Offender Management and Programs, Family and Community Services, Justice Health, assesses applications on the basis of the best interests of the child/ren.
 Final decision on approval is made by the CSNSW Commissioner.